-Baby bouncers and baby swings are free-standing, elevated seats that let the baby sit at a semi-reclined angle.
-These baby accessories can be great for families with relaxed infants.
-Baby bouncers and swings make it easier for adults to interact with the baby while also making it easier for siblings to get a good look at their new brother or sister.
-But if the wrong baby swing or bouncer is used incorrectly, they present a serious risk.
+Baby bouncers and swings are free-standing, elevated seats that let the baby sit at a semi-reclined angle.
+Baby swings can be great for families with relaxed infants.
+Baby bouncers and swings make it easier for adults to interact with the baby while also making it easier for siblings to interact with their brother or sister.
+But if the wrong baby or infant swing or bouncer is used incorrectly, they present a serious risk.
 And unsafe usage is widespread.
-Parents need to have good information before they buy.

 “The images we see are not necessarily images of best practice, so we really want people to be paying attention to this and thinking about it,” says Dr. Ben Hoffman, Oregon Health and Sciences University pediatrician and chair of the American Academy of Pediatrics’ Council on Injury, Violence and Poison Prevention.

 A lot of baby bouncers and swings position the infant between 30 and 45 degrees from vertical.
 These are not good purchases for newborns.
 The younger they are, the less resting muscle tone they have, which means a bigger risk of their heads flopping forward and obstructing their airway.

 The straps can also pose a problem.
 Entanglement is a threat pediatricians take seriously.
 Sleeping in a bouncer or swing simply isn’t as safe as sleeping on a firm, properly fitting mattress with minimal bedding.
 Still, things aren’t always cut and dried.